Assignment 1

 If you choose to work with Google Colab, please watch the workflow tutorial above or read the instructions below.

-1. Unzip the starter code zip file.
-You should see an assignment1 folder.
+- Unzip the starter code zip file.
+You should see an

-2. Create a folder in your personal Google Drive and upload assignment1/ folder to the Drive folder.
-We recommend that you call the Google Drive folder cs231n/assignments/ so that the final uploaded folder has the path cs231n/assignments/assignment1/.
+folder to the Drive folder.
+We recommend that you call the Google Drive foldercs231n/assignments/

 Note 1.
 Please make sure that you work on the Colab notebooks in the order of the questions (see below).
 Specifically, you should work on kNN first, then SVM, the Softmax, then Two-layer Net and finally on Image Features.
 The reason is that the code cells that get executed at the end of the notebooks save the modified files back to your drive and some notebooks may require code from previous notebook.